 The extraordinary story of a very ordinary little cup.

-The day was as any other, that day on which a very ordinary little cup was made along with a bunch of other very ordinary little cups.
+The day was like any other day on which a very ordinary little cup was made along with many other very ordinary little cups.
 And today, again, was a day the same as any other day.
 The cups sat in a line on the shelf, rows behind rows of identical plain little tin cups.
-They were not made to be pretty like the fancy little painted tea cups sitting on a similar shelf with their fancy little saucers.
+They were not made to be pretty like the fancy little painted teacups sitting on a similar shelf with their fancy little saucers.
 The little tin cups were made to be simple, plain, and durable.
-They will dent, but not shatter or crack like the fancy little fragile china cups.
+They will dent but not shatter or crack like the fancy little fragile china cups.

 The bell above the door tinkled when the door opened.
 It might have been a merry sound, but these days there were very few with reason to feel merry.

-The clerk caught the mother’s gaze, and turned her eyes away in shame, as though she’d just witnessed something very private.
-Her cheeks colored with what might have been embarrassment.
+The clerk caught the mother’s gaze and turned her eyes away in shame, as though she’d just witnessed something very private.
+Her cheeks colored with what might have been an embarrassment.
 What she saw in those eyes frightened her.

 The mother leaned down and whispered into the boy’s ear.
 What she said would soon become obvious.

 The boy shuffled over towards the candy shelf, eyeing the brightly colored wares with a dull, disinterested look.
 The woman behind the counter watched the boy.
 Gingerly, as though handling delicate crystal, the boy picked up two candy bars and showed them to the clerk.
 Digging into his jacket pocket, he retrieved a small handful of coins and showed them to the lady.
 She shook her head, indicating the sparse coins were not enough for the candy.
 They went through this little dance of charades, the boy showing her his pittance of money and different candies while she solemnly mimed “no.”